 Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
-The University of Oxford is the data controller and is responsible for looking after your information and using it properly.
+The University of Oxford is the sponsor for this study, based in the United Kingdom, is the data controller and is responsible for looking after your information and using it properly.

-We will be using information from you, your medical records and also NHS Digital (for linkage between study data and civil registration data) using the minimum personallyidentifiable information possible (name, date of birth and NHS number).
+We will be using information from you, your medical records and also NHS Digital (for linkage between study data and civil registration data) using the minimum personally-identifiable information possible (name, date of birth and NHS number).
 We will keep identifiable information about you for ten years after the study has finished.
 This excludes any research documents with personal information, such as consent forms, which will be held securely at the University of Oxford for 25 years after the end of the study.
 If you agree to your details being held for future research, we will retain a copy of your consent form until such time as your details are removed from our database but will keep the consent form and your details separate.